-His poetry is recognized throughout the world and appears in traditional monuments and places across Japan.
+His poetry is recognized around the world and appears in monuments and traditional sites across Japan.
 He was a teacher and his poetry was known throughout Japan.

-He renounced urban life to roam the country looking for inspirations for his works.
-His last words before he died were "Sick on a dream trip in dry fields Go on my way".
+He renounced urban life to roam the country looking for inspiration for his works.
+His last words before he died were “Sick on a trip, I dream in dry fields Going on a journey”.

 Hiromi Kawakami is a Japanese writer who was born in 1958 and writes non-fiction, poetry, short stories, novels and literary criticism.
 She was born in Tokyo and graduated from the Ochanomizu women's college in 1980.

-Kawakami's work explores emotional ambiguity, describing the intimate details of everyday social interactions.
-Many of his stories incorporate elements of fantasy and magical realism.
+Kawakami's work explores emotional ambiguity, depicting the intimate details of everyday social interactions.
+Many of her stories incorporate elements of fantasy and magical realism.

 Unfortunately, only two of his works were translated into Brazilian Portuguese.
-Nakano trinkets and the professor's bag, winner of the Tanizaki award.
+Nakano trinkets and The teacher's valise, winner of the Tanizaki award.

 Shusaku Endō - The Japanese Catholic

-Shusaku Endo is in the third group of the best Japanese writers after the Second World War.
-He is one of the few Japanese Catholics and has written some stories that address religious themes and the difficulties of Christians in the country.
+Shusaku Endo is in the third group of the best Japanese writers after the second world war.
+He is one of the few Japanese Catholics and has written a few stories that address religious themes and the plight of Christians in the country.

 He studied French literature at the University of Lyon.
-His works reflect his life and childhood experiences, the stigma of being an outsider, the experience of being a foreigner and the struggles against diseases in the hospital.
+His works reflect his childhood life and experiences, the stigma of being an outsider, the experience of being a foreigner and the struggles with illness in the hospital.

-Murasaki Shikibu - A Japanese novelist, poet and chaperone during the Heian Period.
+Murasaki Shikibu – A Japanese novelist, poet, and lady-in-waiting to the imperial court during the Heian Period.
 She was born in 978 and died in 1031 and her literary genre was the waka.
-Genji's Romance is available in Portuguese.
+Genji's Romance is available in English.

 Ryūnosuke Akutagawa – He was a Japanese writer during the Taishou period, he is considered the “Father of the Japanese Tale” and explores the dark side of human nature with rich and detailed stories.